 Historically, word-of-mouth has always been critical to the success of an accounting firm.
 Today, word-of-mouth has taken on a whole new form - online reviews, and specifically, Google Reviews.
 Google is (still) the top review site with more users than ever reading Google reviews from search results.

 Google’s primary goal is to deliver the best match for a particular search query, such as “best accountant in Atlanta”.
 And just how do they do this?
 Google uses the same factors a potential client would use in evaluating and choosing a local accounting firm.
 You see, the objective of the search engine and the user are one in the same.
 It’s no surprise that review count and review score factor into local search rankings.
 More reviews and positive ratings improve your local ranking.

 But let’s take it a step further.
 Google’s support page specifically spells out how to improve your local search ranking.
-Updating your business info is vital to visibility, and how often users find your business in local search results.
+Updating your Google Business Profile info is vital to visibility, and how often users find your business in local search results.
 Google offers up five ways to improve your local ranking, one of which is to manage & respond to reviews.
 Whether a review is positive or negative, leaving a response is beneficial to your business, which brings us to our next point.

 Responding to Reviews Shows You Value Your Clients

-According to the Google My Business support page, businesses are encouraged to “interact with customers by responding to reviews that they leave about your business.
+According to the Google Business Profile support page, businesses are encouraged to “interact with customers by responding to reviews that they leave about your business.
 Responding to reviews shows that you value your customers and the feedback that they leave about your business.”

 Think about it, your clients have taken the time to write a review, and the least you can do is acknowledge their efforts.

 While you are at it, make sure you respond within a reasonable amount of time.
 A timely response is a good indication of good customer service.
 In fact, a recent survey by Review Trackers showed that 53 percent of consumers expect a response to reviews within seven days.
 Faster review response times are closely correlated to a positive reputation.